tessavdheiden/risk-assessment-system/README.md

 * `output_model_path`, which specifies the location to store the trained models and scores.
 * `prod_deployment_path`, which specifies the location to store the models in production.

+### Step 2: Training, scoring and deploying
+We will be using `training.py` to train a logistic regression model.

 ## Starter Files
 There are many files in the starter: 10 Python scripts, one configuration file, one requirements file, and five datasets.